D1ssolute/D1ssolute/README.md

 **Talking about education and skills:**

 - Graduating in 2025 from Peter the Great Saint Petersburg Polytechnic University
-- Studying at mechatronics and robotics, autonomous robots educational profile
+- Student at mechatronics and robotics field of study=
-- Computer Vision, Image Proccesing, Machine Learning, Deep Learning, AI.
-- Python , Java, JavaScript, C, C#
--  Html, CSS, Java Script, JQuery, BootStrap, React
--  DBMS, MySQL, MongoDB
--  libraries: Keras, OpenCv, Scikit-learn, Numpy, Pandas, Matplotlib
+- Python, C++, C
+- ROS, Docker, MATLAB, CAD and ECAD working experience

-- 💬 Ask me about anything, I am happy to help
+- 💬 You can ask me about my projects and collaboration options
-- 📫 How to reach me: prudhvi.gnv@gmail.com
+- 📫 You can reach my by e-mail or Telegram: makarov.dslt@gmail.com or https://t.me/makarov_gv

 **GitHub statistics:**